 Both boards hold a virtual hearing at 6:00 on May 26 to get feedback, ideas, and public comment.

-After hearing from the public, the two boards will decide on a final version of the plan to present to a Special Town Meeting planned for June 9 and a public vote by machine ballots planned for June 18.
+After hearing from the public, the two boards will decide on a final version of the plan to present for discussion to a Special Town Meeting and then a public vote by machine ballots, which is planned for June 18.

 The timing is largely based on a desire for citizens to have their say before summer vacations and to be ready to act on some projects where decisions must be made very soon.